 Most of us take our energy for granted.
 We flick the switch and expect the lights to come on, and we turn the heating on and expect the room to warm up.
-But understanding where our energy comes from and how it is charged can help you get a cheaper deal.
+But understanding how our energy is measured and therefore how it's charged could help you get a cheaper deal.

 A kWh or kilowatt-hour is the name given to a unit of energy.
-It is typically used to determine how much energy a household has consumed over a period of time.
+It's typically used to determine how much energy a household has consumed over a period of time.

 So how much is that in reality?